Courtesy Nancy Dunham

 That simple statement triggered something in me.
 I started to think about my life and how I’d gone from semi-athletic kid to queen-size pantyhose wearer who could hardly walk a few hundred feet.
 And how my mom—who didn’t have the internet or DVD workout programs or any of the other more modern conveniences we have now—kept weight gain at bay.

 Modern weight-loss systems weren’t working.
 Why not give the tried-and-true method a chance?
+Don’t miss the 50 things your doctor wishes you knew about losing weight.

 These are the lessons I learned in my mission to lose 100 pounds: